AltSysrq/crymap/book/src/index.md

 # Introduction

-Crymap is an IMAP server implementation for FreeBSD and Linux with a strong focus on security and simplicity of administration.
+Crymap is an IMAP and SMTP server implementation for FreeBSD and Linux with a strong focus on security and simplicity of administration.
 Its spotlight feature is transparent encryption of data at rest — it is not possible to read any user's mail without knowing their password, while a regular IMAP experience is provided and mail can be received while the user is offline.

+If using the Crymap SMTP server, none of any user's mail will ever be stored on disk in the clear (on your server, anyway), though note that Crymap SMTP has serious caveats.

 Crymap supports both traditional UNIX-style deployments, where each user corresponds to a UNIX account and owns their own mail, and "black box" deployments, where users do not have shell access and all mail is owned by a single system UNIX account.

-Crymap does not provide an SMTP server; i.e., it does not provide a solution for sending or receiving mail from the outside world, and a third party application such as OpenSMTPD must be used for this.
-Crymap can act as a UNIX MDA or as an LMTP server to transfer incoming mail from your SMTP server to the Crymap mail store.

 ## Features

-- Fully compliant with the IMAP4rev1 specification.
+- Fully compliant with the IMAP4rev1 and IMAP4rev2 specifications.
 - Secure by default.
 IMAPS only.
 - Minimal configuration.
 - Messages and metadata transparently encrypted at rest.